Louis-Takow/SauceLab-APPIUM/README.md

 # Mobile Automation Framework Setup

+This guide provides a step-by-step setup for a mobile automation testing framework using:
+1. **WebdriverIO as a Test Runner**:
+WebdriverIO acts as a test runner and provides a structured way to write, organize, and execute tests for both web and mobile applications.
+2. **Appium as an Automation Engine**:
+Appium serves as the underlying automation engine that communicates with mobile devices to perform actions on the app's UI.
+3. **Spec Reporter**:
+To give detail report after test execution.

+**Together for Mobile Testing**:
-This guide provides a step-by-step setup for a mobile automation testing framework using WebdriverIO, Appium, Mocha, and Spec reporter.
-We’ll configure an Android emulator to run the tests on a specified APK file.
+When combined, WebdriverIO can leverage Appium’s capabilities to automate mobile applications effectively while providing a rich API for test writing and integration with other tools.We’ll configure an Android emulator to run the tests on a specified APK file.

 ## Prerequisites